-In a new approach to tackling societal divides, the Center for Media Engagement is launching the method of connective democracy.
+In a new approach to tackling societal divides, the Center for Media Engagement launched the method of connective democracy.
 Connective democracy unites newsrooms, scholars, platforms, and public policy entities in a methodical approach toward bridging gaps in our society.
 The center will spend the next several years working on a vision to promote connective democracy.

-The Center for Media Engagement is part of the Moody College of Communication at the University of Texas at Austin.
+The Center for Media Engagement is part of the Moody College of Communication at The University of Texas at Austin.

 All media inquiries can be sent to: